reutnagar/distributed-RSA-for-IoT/Docs/State_Arch.md

-	poolSize = 0 // the size of the keys pool to be generated subKeysSize = 0 // the size of the sub key-pool to be sent to each node keys = [] // the key pool
+	poolSize = 0 // the size of the keys pool to be generated subKeysSize = 0 // the size of the sub key-pool to be sent to each node keys = [] // the key pool toSendKeys = [] // list of IPs that the Master will send key to after generation of the key is done

 ```